Basis of Presentation and Nature of Operations

 Edison Nation is a vertically-integrated, end-to-end, consumer product research & development, manufacturing, sales and fulfillment company.
 The Company’s proprietary web-enabled platform provides a low risk, high reward platform and process to connect innovators of new product ideas with potential licensees.

-As of March 31, 2020, Edison Nation, Inc. had six wholly-owned subsidiaries: S.R.M.
+As of June 30, 2020, Edison Nation, Inc. had six wholly-owned subsidiaries: S.R.M.
 Entertainment Limited (“SRM”), Scalematix, LLC (“Scalematix”), Ferguson Containers, Inc. (“Fergco”), CBAV1, LLC (“CB1”), Pirasta, LLC (“Pirasta”) and Edison Nation Holdings, LLC.
-Edison Nation, Inc. owns 50% of Best Party Concepts, LLC.
+Edison Nation, Inc. owns 50% of Best Party Concepts, LLC, Ed Roses, LLC and Global Clean Solutions, LLC, all of which are VIE’s.
 Edison Nation Holdings, LLC is the single member of Edison Nation, LLC and Everyday Edisons, LLC.
 Edison Nation, LLC is the single member of Safe TV Shop, LLC.

-The Company’s operating loss for the three months ended March 31, 2020 included $2,284,269 related to depreciation, amortization (including amortization for financing costs and right of use asset) and stock-based compensation.
-In addition, approximately $365,732 was related to transaction costs, restructuring charges and other non-recurring and redundant costs which are being removed or reduced.
+The Company’s operating loss for the six months ended June 30, 2020 included $3,600,000 related to depreciation, amortization (including amortization for financing costs and right of use asset) and stock-based compensation.
+In addition, approximately $366,000 was related to transaction costs, restructuring charges and other non-recurring and redundant costs which are being removed or reduced.

 Our operating needs include the planned costs to operate our business, including amounts required to fund working capital and capital expenditures.
 Our future capital requirements and the adequacy of our available funds will depend on many factors, including our ability to successfully commercialize our products and services, competing technological and market developments, and the need to enter into collaborations with other companies or acquire other companies or technologies to enhance or complement our product and service offerings.